• Skip to primary navigation

 4: Secure Your Budget

-If there’s one thing any investor is going to need first, it’s a clear projection of their intended budget to trade with.
+If there’s one thing any investor will need first, it’s a clear projection of their intended budget to trade with.

 Once you have set your budget, it’s time to proceed to the next step.